opendp/opendp/docs/source/developer/getting-involved.rst

 Once you find an issue you can tackle, comment on the issue to claim it.
 Feel free to ask clarifying questions!

-You can follow the :ref:`contribution-process` from here on.

 Write Documentation
 -------------------